 - No Tailgating!
 Leave extra room between your vehicle and those ahead.
 When towing a heavy load, the braking distance may be significantly increased.

-- Change lanes slowly and deliberately while watching for impatient drivers that pull out from behind your boat and quickly accelerate into your blind spot
+- Change lanes slowly and deliberately while watching for impatient drivers that pull out from behind your boat and quickly accelerate into your blind spot.

 UNMATCHED MEMBER BENEFITS

 Sea Tow has been the premier leader in on-water boating assistance since 1983.
 With Sea Tow, you pay one annual rate and receive the most comprehensive member benefits available.
 Membership includes a full suite of on-water assistance services as well as exclusive on-road assistance with Trailer Care.
 Learn more about our membership options today.
-To find the Sea Tow closest to you, use our service locator or call our Customer Care Center at 800-4-SEATOW.
+To find the Sea Tow closest to you, use our service locator or call our Customer Care Team at 800-4-SEATOW.